-A restraining order attorney in San Francisco provides guidance and representation if you have received notification of a restraining order hearing or are seeking to have an order issued against someone else.
-My law practice also serves all eight other San Francisco Bay Area counties including: Marin, Contra Costra, Solano, Santa Clara, San Mateo, Alameda, Sonoma, and Napa.
+A restraining order attorney in San Francisco, CA, provides guidance and representation if you have received notification of a restraining order hearing or are seeking to have an order issued against someone else.
+My law practice also serves all eight other Bay Area counties including Marin, Contra Costra, Solano, Santa Clara, San Mateo, Alameda, Sonoma, and Napa.

 Restraining Order Attorney in San Francisco

-I represent individuals seeking restraining orders, as well as individuals in need of defense against a petition for a restraining order.
-If you find yourself in either situation, you should hire a restraining order attorney San Francisco immediately.
+I represent individuals seeking restraining or protective orders, as well as individuals in need of defense against a petition for a restraining order.
+If you find yourself in either situation, you should hire a restraining order lawyer immediately.

-There are critical and legally significant differences between the standards of proof in different types of restraining orders.
-In other words, the standard of proof is used by Judges in different types of restraining orders cases to determine whether the petition will be granted or dismissed.
-It is important to have an attorney that understands these differences in order to assess the viability of your defense or petition, and use the facts in your case to obtain the result you are seeking.
+There are critical and legally significant differences between the standards of proof in different types of protective orders.
+In other words, the standard of proof is used by Judges in different types of these cases to determine whether the petition will be granted or dismissed.
+It is important to have an attorney that understands these differences in order to assess the viability of your defense or petition and use the facts in your case to obtain the result you are seeking.

-The Law Office of Valery Nechay can assist you in all of the following types of restraining orders:
+The Law Office of Valery Nechay can assist you in all of the following types of protective orders:

 Defending Against a Domestic Violence Restraining Order

 Even if you feel the petitioner is mistaken or outright lying, the situation is serious and can have permanent repercussions if you do not act quickly and carefully.
 If you deliberately, or even accidentally, violate the order, you can face legal penalties such as arrest and criminal charges.
-In addition, any perceived violations of a temporary restraining order will be used against you at the restraining order hearing.
-Unlike most other types of restraining orders which use the “clear and convincing” standard of proof, domestic violence restraining orders are evaluated at a much lower evidentiary threshold, or standard of proof called the “preponderance standard.”
-Additionally, domestic violence restraining order hearings take place in the family court division rather than civil court division.
+In addition, any perceived violations of temporary restraining orders will be used against you at the hearing.
+Unlike most other types of restraining orders which use the “clear and convincing” standard of proof, domestic violence protective orders are evaluated at a much lower evidentiary threshold, or standard of proof called the “preponderance standard.”
+Additionally, domestic violence protective order hearings take place in the family court division rather than the civil court division.

-If you are seeking a domestic violence restraining order attorney in San Francisco, Valery Nechay Law will provide sophisticated and aggressive representation to ensure your rights are maintained.
+If you are seeking domestic violence restraining orders attorney, Valery Nechay Law will provide sophisticated and aggressive representation to ensure your rights are maintained.

 Petitioning for a Domestic Violence Restraining Order

-You can petition for a domestic violence restraining order if you are in a close romantic or familial relationship with someone who has abused you, or your child, or threatened such abuse.
+You can petition for a domestic violence protective order if you are in a close romantic or familial relationship with someone who has abused you, or your child, or threatened such abuse.

-As opposed to civil harassment restraining orders, domestic violence restraining orders are generally used when petitioning for a range of family members, such as:
+As opposed to civil harassment restraining orders, restraining orders in domestic violence cases are generally used when petitioning for a range of family members, such as: